elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-do-genotype-and-phenotype-differ-in-genetic-expression.md

 seo:
   title: QuickTakes | Education Studies
   page_description: >-
-    This content explains the differences between genotype and phenotype in genetic expression, covering their definitions, relationships, and factors influencing the phenotype such as dominance, environmental influences, and genetic interactions.
+    This content explains the fundamental differences between genotype and phenotype in genetics, detailing how genetic makeup translates to observable characteristics, and discussing the complexities of their relationship influenced by environmental and genetic factors.
   page_keywords: >-
-    genotype, phenotype, genetic expression, dominance, recessiveness, environmental influences, polygenic traits, incomplete dominance, co-dominance, penetrance, expressivity
+    genotype, phenotype, genetic expression, alleles, dominant, recessive, environmental influences, polygenic traits, incomplete dominance, co-dominance, penetrance, expressivity, traits, inheritance patterns, diversity of life
 author: QuickTakes
 question: >-
     How do genotype and phenotype differ in genetic expression?